Pizza, pasta, pesto: they can all be plant based! Here are our top delicious vegan Italian recipes that make for unforgettable meals.

 This vegan Italian soup recipe we've lovingly dubbed “pizza soup” because it tastes like liquid pizza!
 The tomatoes are sauteed with garlic, fennel, and smoked paprika, which bring a meaty and savory undertone.
 Throw in some Tuscan kale to the mix, and you won’t even tell it’s there: all you'll be able to taste is pizza!

-Looking for a fast and easy vegan Italian recipe, where all you have to do is “set it and forget it”?
-This Instant Pot plant based spaghetti recipe is for busy weeknights, and times when you just don’t want to have to think about dinner.
+Looking for a fast and easy vegan Italian recipe?
+This plant based spaghetti recipe is for busy weeknights, and times when you just don’t want to have to think about dinner.
 And the flavor?
 Take it from one of our readers, who said: “Oh my, I scraped the bowl clean on this one!
 The flavor was awesome and it was so easy, it was exactly what I needed right now.”
+Got a pressure cooker?
+Try Instant Pot Spaghetti.

 Got some crusty bread?
 This traditional vegetarian and vegan Italian salad recipe uses up old bread in the most genius of ways.
 Panzanella is an Italian bread salad that combines dry, crusty bread squares with fresh vegetables and a vinaigrette.
 It’s a unique idea for using up old bread, and extraordinarily delicious.
 You can use any fresh veggies you have on hand.
 The traditional vegetables used in a panzanella are tomatoes, peppers, red onion, and sometime cucumber.